invrs/paradiso/README.md

 ## Getting started

-Let's create the following directory structure:
+First, let's create a very simple project with the following structure:

     app/
       components/